krak3n/Facio/README.md

 ## Status ##

-Skeletor is currently at Alpha and should be considered as a stable piece of software, please use at your own risk :)
+Skeletor is currently at Alpha and should be considered as a unstable piece of software, please use at your own risk :)

 **Version:** 1.0 Alpha